 The Magic Merlin

-As World War II progressed, Allied pilots desperately needed a high-performance, long-range fighter to escort heavy bombers on missions against the Luftwaffe.
+As World War II progressed, Allied pilots desperately needed a high-performance, long-range fighter escort to assist heavy bombers on missions against the Luftwaffe.
 Some RAF test pilots believed the Mustang would be better suited for air-to-air combat if it had a different engine.
 They wanted to test the Mustang with the 12-cylinder Rolls-Royce Merlin engine, but production of the Merlin was already slated for the British Spitfire, the Avro Lancaster, and the de Havilland Mosquito.
 To increase production of the Merlin, Rolls Royce contracted with Packard Motor Car Company, located in the U.S., to produce the engine under license.

 Turning the Tide

 Before the Merlin-powered Mustang entered combat over Europe in late 1943, the Eighth Air Force suffered heavy casualties against the Luftwaffe.
 At the time, heavy bomber crews had to complete 25 missions before they could return home to the States, but most crews never made it past their fifth mission.
 It was said that to “fly in the Eighth Air Force then was like holding a ticket to a funeral—your own.”
-During the summer of 1943, these heavy losses forced the U.S. Army Air Force (USAAF) to cancel further bombing raids into Germany until the P-51D joined the fight that December.
+During the summer of 1943, these heavy losses forced the U.S. Army Air Force (USAAF) to cancel further daylight bombing raids into Germany until the P-51D joined the fight that December.
 Once in place, the Mustang assumed many of the bomber escort duties previously filled by the P-38 Lighting and P-47 Thunderbolt.

 Once the P-51D Mustang joined the Eighth Air Force, losses were greatly reduced.
 By February 1944, only 3.5 percent of bombers that flew against Germany were lost, compared to 9.1 percent in 1943.
-The P-51 was the first single-engine plane based in England with enough range to penetrate Germany, as well as the first to reach Berlin.
+The P-51 was the first single-engine plane based in England with enough range to penetrate German airspace, as well as the first to reach Berlin.

 Not only did the Merlin-powered Mustang cut down on Eighth Air Force losses, but it also changed the way the Allies did air-to-air combat.
 Beginning in 1944, Major General Jimmy Doolittle ordered Mustang pilots, who had previously flown in formation with bombers, to instead fly ahead of bombers in “fighter sweeps” to intercept Luftwaffe aircraft.